-It's impossible to boil a game down to a single number without losing all the nuances of the experience, and two games with identical ratings can have vastly different qualities with little or no overlap.
-That's why I don't like review scores.
+It's impossible to boil a game down to a single number without losing a lot of the nuances of the experience, and two games with identical scores can have vastly different qualities with little or no overlap.

-All of that to say, I strive to end all of my board game reviews with a score—more specifically, a star rating—that summarizes the pros, cons, and little details that make a game what it is.
-This score isn't meant to be a replacement for the review itself!
+All that to say, I strive to wrap up all of my board game reviews with a score that summarizes the pros, cons, and vital details that make a game what it is.
+This score isn't meant to be a replacement for the review itself, though.
 You'll need to read the full thoughts to get the full picture.

 Why I Use a 5-Star Scale